JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 Once these settings have been entered, save the files, add and commit them to the repository and push them on to GitHub.
 Once the application has deployed, the best way to test the functionality is the register for a test account and see if you receive the confirmation email from all auth.
 You can use a temporary email at [temp-mail.org](https://temp-mail.org/en/) to do this multiple times if required.

-With that, thats all the deployment steps completed.
+With that, that’s all the deployment steps completed.

 Happy coding!